 CMOs operate ED diversion programs to reduce inappropriate ED utilization.
 The interventions work by:

 24/7 nurse line.
-All four CMOs offer 24/7 nurse triage lines for members.
+All three CMOs offer 24/7 nurse triage lines for members.
 Members can find their CMO's nurse line number on their member ID card or member portal.
 The nurse can answer clinical questions, recommend self-care, schedule urgent care or primary care appointments, or advise ED visit if warranted.
 Members are encouraged to call the nurse line before going to the ED for non-emergent symptoms.

 Primary care medical home assignment.
 Members are assigned to a primary care physician at enrollment.
 PCPs are contractually required to provide same-day or next-day urgent appointments for established patients.
 CMO outreach occurs when members visit the ED to ensure post-ED follow-up.